Fiscal Sponsorship for Nonprofits

 - Some organizations - including those that are tax-exempt - find that utilizing a fiscal sponsor to outsource administrative responsibilities, whether back-office tasks, or those relating to fundraising and disbursement of funds, is the right business model for them.
 This structure might be particularly well-suited for all-volunteer organizations.

 It's best to outline the responsibilities and obligations of both parties in a written agreement between the fiscal sponsor and the sponsored organization.
+A sample is posted below.
 The agreement should specify that the fiscal sponsor is responsible for all legal compliance relating to receiving, reporting, and acknowledging charitable donations.
 The agreement should also describe the administrative fee that the sponsored organization will provide to its fiscal sponsor, as well as any recordkeeping responsibilities that the sponsored organization owes the fiscal sponsor.